byzer-org/byzer-doc/byzer-lang/en-us/grammar/select.md

  1 as a from mockData as output;
 ```

-Among them, `#set` sets a template variable `$columns`, and then `#foreach` is used to loop over the variable, and the SUM inside the codes becomes a template in essential.
-When the system executes the `select` statements, it will automatically expand into code similar to the previous handwritten code according to these instructions.
+Among them, `#set` sets a template variable `$columns`, and then use `#foreach` to loop the variable.
+By doing this, the `SUM` of the codes actually servers as a template.
+When the system executes the `select` statement, it will automatically write the syntax following the instructions, the same as the syntax written in the above manual coding.

-Byzer-lang also provides an easier-to-use template:
+Byzer-Lang also provides a more easier-to-use template:

 ```sql
  set sum_tpl = '''